amanchokshi/solshade/paper/paper.md

 *Solshade* is a Python library for modeling solar illumination over complex terrain using *Digital Elevation Models (DEMs)* and precise *orbital geometry*.
-It bridges geospatial analysis and astronomical modeling, enabling researchers to quantify how sunlight interacts with landscapes over time.
+It bridges geospatial analysis and astronomical modeling, enabling researchers to precisely quantify how sunlight interacts with landscapes over time.
 Applications include studying permafrost thaw, plant life cycles, snowmelt dynamics, and other solar-driven processes in diverse environments.

 Solshade provides both a *command-line interface (CLI)* and a *Python API*.
 Outputs are written as *GeoTIFFs* for geospatial compatibility, and built-in